Bats and bees

 As many of you know, I am on a quest to assign a dollar value to stories.
 I will not rest until there is a calculation a company can use that says “stories add X to our P&L each year.”

-So it is with great interest that I listened to a RadioLab podcast episode called “Ghosts In The Green Machine.”
-The episode engages in what even RadioLab calls the “possibly foolhardy attempt to figure out the dollar value of the work of bats and bees.”
+So it is with great interest that I listened to a recent RadioLab episode called “Ghosts In The Green Machine.”
+The episode engages in what even RadioLab calls the “possibly foolhardy attempt to figure out the dollar value of the work of bats and bees,” and I wanted to see how they dealt with it.
+If they can grapple with putting a dollar value to bats and bees, I can certainly grapple with putting a dollar value to stories.

 The episode is here:

-By the way, anytime I hear someone refer to a ghost of any sort in the machine, I think of the Police album, from 1981, which is probably my favorite Police album of all time.
-For me, The Police and The Talking Heads are two of those bands where my favorite album is the one that I am listening to at the moment, and I tried hard to identify my favorite song from Ghost In The Machine, but I couldn’t, so I will just link to the whole album here:
+By the way, anytime I hear someone refer to a ghost in any sort of machine, I think of the Police album from 1981, probably my favorite Police album of all time.
+Actually, for me, The Police and The Talking Heads are two of those bands where my favorite album is whichever one I am listening to at the current moment, and I tried hard to identify my favorite song from Ghost In The Machine, but I couldn’t, so I will just link to the whole album here:

 Related Posts